ankane/pgsync/README.md

 pgsync does not try to sync Postgres extensions.

-## Sensitive Information
+## Sensitive Data

-Prevent sensitive information like email addresses from leaving the remote server.
+Prevent sensitive data like email addresses from leaving the remote server.

 Define rules in `.pgsync.yml`: